foxbunny/duckweed/docs/guide/testing.md

 # Testing Duckweed applications

-Duckweed applications are generally neiter easy nor difficult to test.
+Duckweed applications are generally neither easy nor difficult to test.
 They are as hard to test as the most untestable code you have in your app.
 Most of your app is just JavaScript/TypeScript anyway.